launchdarkly/LaunchDarkly-Docs/src/content/topics/integrations/data-export/data-export-schema-reference.md

 ## Summary events

 <Callout intent="info">
-  <Callout.Title>Enabling summary event exports</Callout.Title>
+  <CalloutTitle>Enabling summary event exports</CalloutTitle>
-   <Callout.Description>By default, we do not export summary events.
-To export summary events, contact [LaunchDarkly Support](https://support.launchdarkly.com/).</Callout.Description>
+   <CalloutDescription>By default, we do not export summary events.
+To export summary events, contact [LaunchDarkly Support](https://support.launchdarkly.com/).</CalloutDescription>
 </Callout>
 Summary events are sent periodically by SDKs to describe a set of feature evaluations.
 Summary events include all feature evaluations, regardless of whether `trackEvents` field was set for individual flags.